List of England One Day International cricket records: Best career economy rate

 A bowler's economy rate is the total number of runs they have conceded divided by the number of overs they have bowled.

 West Indies' Joel Garner, holds the ODI record for the best career economy rate with 3.09.
 England's Bob Willis, with a rate of 3.28 runs per over conceded over his 64-match ODI career, is the highest English on the list when the minimum qualification of 2,000 balls bowled is kept.

 Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

 The top bowler with the best ODI career strike rate is South Africa's Lungi Ngidi with strike rate of 23.2 balls per wicket.
-England's Liam Plunkett is the highest ranked English in this list.
+England's Liam Plunkett is the highest ranked Englishman on this list.

-Most four-wickets (& over) hauls in an innings
+Most hauls of four or more wickets in a match

-James Anderson and Chris Woakes are joint-tenth (along with five other players) on the list of most four-wicket hauls, with Pakistan's Waqar Younis and Sri Lanka's Muttiah Muralitharan leading this category in ODIs.
+Chris Woakes is joint-twelfth on the list of most four-wicket hauls in ODIs, with Pakistan's Waqar Younis leading this category.

 Most five-wicket hauls in a match

 A five-wicket haul refers to a bowler taking five wickets in a single innings.

-Chris Woakes is the highest ranked English on the list of most five-wicket hauls which is headed by Pakistan's Waqar Younis with 13 such hauls.
+Chris Woakes is the highest ranked Englishman on the list of most five-wicket hauls which is headed by Pakistan's Waqar Younis with 13 such hauls.